-In 2021, of the ammonia emissions from agriculture, 86 per cent came from livestock, 8 per cent from the application of fertilisers containing nitrogen and 6 per cent from the application of other organic materials to land (sewage sludge and digestate).
-Estimates of total ammonia emissions from agriculture are based on numbers of cattle, sheep, pigs, poultry, horses, goats and deer together with associated information on livestock and manure management practices and the use of nitrogencontaining fertilisers.
+In 2021, of the ammonia emissions from agriculture, 86 per cent came from livestock, 8 per cent from the application of mineral fertilisers containing nitrogen and 6 per cent from the application of other organic materials to land (sewage sludge and digestate).
+Estimates of total ammonia emissions from agriculture are based on numbers of cattle, sheep, pigs, poultry, horses, goats and deer together with associated information on livestock and manure management practices and the use of nitrogencontaining mineral fertilisers.

-Emissions from livestock have increased by 9.1 per cent since 2001 (from 25.3kt to 27.6kt in 2021).
-This compares with a 14.8 per cent decrease for the UK as a whole over the same period.
+Emissions from livestock have increased by 3.7 per cent since 2005 (from 26.6 kt to 27.6 kt in 2021).
+This compares with a 11.2 per cent decrease for the UK as a whole over the same period.
 Cattle numbers have declined to a lesser extent in NI compared with the UK as a whole.
 Dairy cow numbers have also increased in NI.
 Pig and poultry numbers have increased over this period in NI in contrast to decreasing or stable populations for the UK as a whole.

-The ammonia emissions from nitrogen fertilisers have declined by 0.7 kilotonnes (from 3.3kt in 2001 to 2.6kt in 2021), a 21 per cent decrease.
-This is directly associated with a significant reduction in fertiliser use, particularly on grassland.
-Overall, ammonia emissions have increased, by 12.1 per cent, from 28.5kt in 2001 to 32.0kt in 2021.
+The ammonia emissions from nitrogen fertilisers have increased by 0.4 kt (from 2.2 kt in 2005 to 2.6 kt in 2021), a 17 per cent increase.
+Although there has been a 12 per cent decrease in total fertiliser nitrogen use over this period overall, there has been an increase in the use of Urea and Ammonium Sulphate and Diammonium Phosphate fertilisers which are associated with greater ammonia losses than other nitrogen fertilisers.
+Overall, ammonia emissions have increased, by 11.1 per cent, from 28.8 kt in 2005 to 32.0 kt in 2021.